ocaml/v2.ocaml.org/src/site/learn/faq.md

 by Robin Milner in 1978, and used as the programming language to write the “proof tactics” in the LCF proof system.

-Do you write “Caml” or “CAML”, “OCaml”, “Ocaml” or “OCAML”?
+### Do you write “Caml” or “CAML”, “OCaml”, “Ocaml” or “OCAML”?

-We write OCaml.<br />
+We write OCaml.
 According to usual rules for acronyms, we should write CAML, as we write USA.
 On the other hand, this upper case name seems to yell all over the place, and writing OCaml is far more pretty and elegant — with “O” and “C” capitalized.

-Is OCaml a compiled or interpreted language?
+### Is OCaml a compiled or interpreted language?

 OCaml is compiled.
 However each OCaml compiler offers a top-level interactive loop, that is similar to an interpreter.
 In fact, in the